• Skip to main content

 In this article, I am going to discuss this issue from a slightly different point of view.
 I am also going to compare a toxic relationship with a healthy relationship.
 It would be to your advantage to read Part I first.

 Toxic relationships occur in various degrees of severity.
-In other words, some are more damaging than others are.
+In other words, some are more damaging than others.
 But all of them can hinder your progress toward the person you want to be or the life you want to have.

 Toxic relationships deplete your energies on unproductive activities like arguing, debating, emotional dueling, competing, and manipulating.
 These activities are a complete waste of time.
 In my article entitled, “9 Ways to Reduce Stress by Simplifying Your Style,” I get into more detail about this.